jcburley/joker/GOSTD.md

 ### Dereferencing a GoObject

-`(deref obj)` (or `@obj`) can be used to dereference a wrapped object, returning another `GoObject` with the dereferenced object as of the moment of that dereference, or to the original object if it wasn't a pointer to an object.
+`(deref obj)` (or `@obj`) can be used to dereference a wrapped object, returning another `GoObject` with the dereferenced object as of the moment of that dereference.
+If the original object isn't a pointer, a panic results.

 ### Obtaining a Reference to a GoObject